frida/frida-website/_docs/frida-trace.md

 ## -I, -X: include/exclude module

 These options allow you to include or exclude **all** functions in a particular module (e.g., *.so, *.dll) in one, single option.
-The option expects a regular expression for matching one or more modules.
-Any module that matches the regular expression will either be included or excluded in its entirety.
+The option expects a filename glob for matching one or more modules.
+Any module that matches the glob pattern will be either included or excluded in its entirety.

 `frida-trace` will generate a JavaScript handler file for each function matched by the `-I` option.